Copyright 2007-2018: Justin Wood

 This is a house that Tony Natsoulas suggested might be a Carter Sparks (it's not).
 What it is though, is a wonderful residence with a drive under carport, front facade of windows, bent laminate roof beams and gorgeous 2" clear cedar tongue and groove decking.

-Research shows Melvin R List was an engineer for the State of California, and later at Stoddard Construction where he spent much time pouring over Sparks' plans there.
-Apparently heavily influenced by Sparks' work, his design for the Pennigar home includes such Sparks touches as a (near) double height door and exposed redwood framing surrounding a staircase with a door built into the framing.
+Research shows Architect Melvin R List was an engineer for the State of California, and later at Stoddard Construction where he spent much time pouring over Sparks' plans there.
+Apparently heavily influenced by Sparks' work, his design for the Pinnegar home includes such Sparks touches as a (near) double height door and exposed redwood framing surrounding a staircase with a door built into the framing.
+Mr List is still practicing architecture in Nevada.

 Mr. Pinnegar recalled a old pencil factory on El Camino would supply their culls to Stoddard and Sparks to use as building materials.
 Sometimes they would take the culls (with imperfections) and re-mill them in such a way as to resemble "pecky" cedar as seen in such homes as the Steinberg House.